4d/docs/docs/Concepts/variables.md

  C_COLLECTION($vCol) // The local variable $vCol is declared as a variable of type Collection ARRAY LONGINT(alAnArray;10) //The process alAnArray variable is declared as a Longint array of 10 elements
 ```

+**Note:** Arrays are a particular type of variables.
+An array is an ordered series of variables of the same type.
+For more information, please refer to [Arrays](Concepts/arrays.md).

 ## Assigning Data